Oliver Baldwin, 2nd Earl Baldwin of Bewdley: Personal life

-In 1922 he was briefly engaged to Dorothea ("Doreen") Arbuthnot, the daughter of a political ally of his father.
-However, coming to terms with the fact that he was homosexual, Baldwin broke off the engagement, and settled with John "Johnnie" Parke Boyle (30 July 1893 – 24 February 1969), son of Major Charles Boyle, of Great Milton, Oxfordshire.
+In 1922, he was briefly engaged to Dorothea ("Doreen") Arbuthnot, the daughter of a political ally of his father.
+Coming to terms with the fact that he was homosexual, Baldwin broke off the engagement, and began a relationship with John "Johnnie" Parke Boyle (30 July 1893 – 24 February 1969), son of Major Charles Boyle, of Great Milton, Oxfordshire.

 Described in The New Statesman as "a charming ne'er-do-well", Boyle, who was six years older than Baldwin, became his lifelong partner.
 Boyle and Baldwin set up home together in a farm in Oxfordshire owned by Boyle's brother in law, Lord Macclesfield, and living in what the biographer Christopher J Walker describes as "gentle, amicable, animal-loving, primitive, homosexual socialism".
 Though the two had to be careful and corresponded in code, they employed good-looking male staff and held weekend parties attended by vetted friends such as Harold Nicolson and Beverley Nichols.

 Baldwin's family appears to have been accepting of the situation, apart from his father's first cousin, Rudyard Kipling, with whom Baldwin had been close, but who broke all contact on hearing of Baldwin's "beastliness".
 Baldwin Snr, though perhaps not Mrs Baldwin, probably recognised Baldwin and Boyle were a couple.
 Unusually for the period, both parents accepted Boyle's place in Baldwin's life.
 The elder Baldwin's letters to Boyle are addressed to "My Dear Johnny", a mark of favour, while Boyle won Mrs Baldwin over by showing her "in effect, the attentions of a dutiful son-in-law."
 During Baldwin Snr's time in office, the two elders would occasionally travel from the prime ministerial country retreat of Chequers to visit their son and his partner at their Oxfordshire farmhouse.

 Death

 Baldwin died in Mile End Hospital, London, in 1958.
-He was unmarried and was succeeded in the earldom and viscountcy by his younger brother Arthur.
+Being childless, he was succeeded in the earldom and viscountcy by his younger brother Arthur.
 His ashes are interred on a hilltop on the island of Antigua.
 The stone inscription reads, Here lie the ashes of Oliver Ridsdale Second Earl Baldwin of Bewdley, Born March 1899 Died August 1958.
 Governor, Commander in Chief in and over the Leeward Islands and Vice Admiral of the same 1948 – 1950.
 He loved the people of these islands.
 RIP.